gfleibel/compass/README.md

 ## Usage

-1. Start the server using `bin/dev` and `sidekiq`.
+1. Start the server using `bin/dev`, `sidekiq` and `redis-server`.
+2. Run pending migrations with `rails db:migrate`.
-2. Access the platform through your browser at `http://localhost:3000`.
+3. Access the platform through your browser at `http://localhost:3000`.

 ## Contributing